Azure-Samples/semantic-kernel-rag-chat/README.md

     In Chapter 1 we created an Azure function hosting semantic kernel that makes it easy to send API calls we want to make to the AI.
 This gives us a shared, production ready endpoint that we could use from any given solution we want to build.

-    Next we'll add a 'knowledge base' to the chat to help answer this questions such as those above more accuratelyq.
+    Next we'll add a 'knowledge base' to the chat to help answer this questions such as those above more accurately.

 # Chapter 2: Memories of Enterprise Data
 Semantic Kernel's memory stores are used to integrate data from your knowledge base into AI interactions.